 The Bear Paw Battlefield is the location of the final battle of the Nez Perce Flight of 1877.
 It was here on October 5th, 1877, after an 1,100 mile journey and only forty miles short of the Canadian border, that the Nez Perce laid down arms.
 Following this five-day battle and siege Chief Joseph gave his immortal speech, "From where the sun now stands, I will fight no more forever."

-This page provides the information you need to plan your trip.
+This page should provide the information you need to plan your trip.
+If you have additional questions please call us at 406-357-3130 or contact us through email.

 Getting to Bear Paw Battlefield